serge-m/serge-m.github.io/content/posts/2015/04/python-logging.md

 2023-10-03 12:57:22,378|classifier.py|  54|522130|MainThread|INFO|Reading complete
 ```

-Here you can easily see the time, file name and the line that produced the log message, also log level.
+Here you can easily see the time, module name and the line that produced the log message, also log level.

 It provides a convenient way to log exceptions.